 Living has yet to be generally recognized as one of the arts, professed Karl De Schweinitz in his insightful 1924 study “The Art of Helping People Out of Trouble.”
-As a key component to mastering the art of living, De Schweinitz identified the ability to gracefully adjust oneself to life’s unpredictable events and circumstances which “one after another come towards us.”
-(Almost half a century later flexibility and adaptability would be officially identified among the principle 21st Century Skills just as imperative for one’s success as, say, critical thinking and financial literacy.)
+As a key component to mastering the art of living, De Schweinitz identified the ability to gracefully adjust oneself to life’s unpredictable events and circumstances, which “one after another come towards us.”
+In fact, half a century later, flexibility and adaptability would be officially identified among the principal 21st Century Skills just as imperative for one’s success as, say, critical thinking and financial literacy.

-Learning to nimbly navigate the bumpy roads life inevitably presents has been an overarching theme of another astute mind and contemporary of De Schweinitz—that of German novelist Erich Maria Remarque (1898-1970).
-Echoing in his works voices from his own personal experiences, the renowned author and pacifist created a compelling case for one’s ability to remain flexible in an ever-morphing, ever-threatening world without losing one’s astonishment for its ephemeral beauty.
-In fact, it is precisely this painful realization that each and every one of our human experiences come with an expiration date, that makes Remarque’s writing one of the most unconventional invitations of being alive.
+Learning to navigate the bumpy roads life inevitably presents has been the overarching theme of another astute mind and contemporary of De Schweinitz—that of German novelist Erich Maria Remarque (1898-1970).
+Echoing voices from his own personal experiences, the works of the renowned author and pacifist built a compelling case for one’s ability to remain flexible in an ever-morphing, ever-threatening world without losing his astonishment for its beauty, however ephemeral.
+In fact, it is precisely this painful realization that each and every one of our human experiences come with an expiration date that makes Remarque’s writing one of the most unconventional invitations to being alive.

 Arch of Triumph

 It’s been roughly fourteen months since the World Health Organization declared COVID-19 a global pandemic.
 One year later, the world is still grappling with this uniquely problematic virus and its many unknowns.
 I myself—a rather good swimmer—eventually got swept by the third wave of coronavirus; double pneumonia, hospitalization, and all.
-Here I was—quarantined in our beautiful Bulgarian cottage with my mother and four cats (and an ocean away from the rest of my family whom I missed terribly), with nothing to do but practice gratitude while admiring the blooming trees in the garden, and reading whatever our home library has to offer.
+Here I was—quarantined in our beautiful Bulgarian cottage with my mother and four cats, and an ocean away from the rest of my family whom I missed terribly, with nothing to do but practice gratitude while admiring the blooming trees in the garden and reading whatever our home library had to offer.
 I chose Remarque.

-In recalling some of his major works I fell in love with in my early twenties (ah, the psychologically complex characters swept by events they have little to no power over, the ever-doomed romance, the insightful gloom and reflections on life, almost always accompanied by excessive consumption of calvados or whiskey or brandy or wine, and, of course, the bitter-sweet melancholy evoked by the passage of time!), I could not overlook his acute relevance in the context of our time’s obsessive need to find lasting happiness and achieve perfection—which are but self-deceptions, as this pandemic has reminded us once again.
+In recalling some of Remarque’s major works I fell in love with in my early twenties (ah, the psychologically convoluted characters swept by events they have little to no power over, the ever-doomed romance, the ritualistic nocturnal consumption of calvados or whiskey or brandy or wine or any liqueur really, and, of course, the melancholy reflections of life and the passage of time!), I could not overlook his acute relevance in the context of our time’s obsessive quest for perfection and lasting happiness — which are but self-deceptions, as this pandemic has reminded us once again.

-What I realized with full clarity early enough in my life, is that I am an imperfect being operating in a rather imperfect world.
-Let me try to explain it like this: We fall.
+Because what else are we if not imperfect beings operating in a rather imperfect world?
+Balancing on the tightrope of life right above the abyss.
+Making difficult choices often with unknown outcomes.
+We fall.
 We fight.
 We rise.
 We inevitably fall again.
-We rise and fight back.
+We bounce back and fight once more.
 And so it goes, on and on.
-I can’t help but think (keeping in mind the imperfect creatures we humans are): struggling as we do to find balance in an imperfect world, perhaps we should cease trying to be lastingly happy altogether, and aim to just be.
+I can’t help but think (keeping in mind the imperfect beings we humans are): struggling as we do to find balance in an imperfect world, perhaps we should cease trying to be lastingly happy altogether and aim just to be.

 Perhaps, happiness means to dance above the abyss.